mattmakai/fullstackpython.com/source/content/pages/20-monitoring/2001-monitoring.markdown

 # Monitoring
+Monitoring tools capture, analyze and display information for a web application's execution.
+Every application has issues arise throughout all levels of the web stack.
+Monitoring tools provide transparency so developers and operations teams can respond and fix problems.

+## Why is monitoring necessary?
 Capturing and analyzing data about your production environment is critical to proactively deal with stability, performance, and errors in a web application.

+## Monitoring layers
 There are several important resources to monitor on the operating system and network level of a web stack.